One day it’s carbs, the next it’s gluten, and then it’s dairy…what’s next, avocados?

 “Lectins bind to receptors on the surface of each cell lining the gut,” Gundry told The Independent, “breaking down the tight junctions that normally make an impenetrable barrier between the intestinal contents including bacteria and ourselves.”

 When the lectins pass through the intestinal barrier, they’re seen as ‘foreign’ to our immune system, leading to inflammation.
-Inflammation leads to fat storage within the abdomen, promoting weight gain as the immune systems fights the ‘foreign’ invasion.
+Inflammation leads to fat storage within the abdomen, promoting weight gain as the immune system fights the ‘foreign’ invasion.

 “When we lessen lectin consumption, the gut wall reseals and the stimulus to store fat is removed,” Gundry added.